Pseudoephedrine: Chemistry

 Pseudoephedrine, also known structurally as (1S,2S)-α,N-dimethyl-β-hydroxyphenethylamine or as (1S,2S)-N-methyl-β-hydroxyamphetamine, is a substituted phenethylamine, amphetamine, and β-hydroxyamphetamine derivative.
 It is a diastereomer of ephedrine.

 Pseudoephedrine is a small-molecule compound with the molecular formula C_{10}H_{15}NO and a molecular weight of 165.23 g/mol.
 It has an experimental log P of 0.89, while its predicted log P values range from 0.9 to 1.32.
 The compound is relatively lipophilic, but is also more hydrophilic than other amphetamines.
 The lipophilicity of amphetamines is closely related to their brain permeability.
 For comparison to pseudoephedrine, the experimental log P of methamphetamine is 2.1, of amphetamine is 1.8, of ephedrine is 1.1, of phenylpropanolamine is 0.7, of phenylephrine is -0.3, and of norepinephrine is -1.2.
 Methamphetamine has high brain permeability, whereas phenylephrine and norepinephrine are peripherally selective drugs.
 The optimal log P for brain permeation and central activity is about 2.1 (range 1.5–2.7).

 Pseudoephedrine is readily reduced into methamphetamine or oxidized into methcathinone.

 Two pairs of enantiomers: ephedrine (top) and pseudoephedrine (bottom).

 Nomenclatures

-The dextrorotary (+)- or d- enantiomer is (1S,2S)-pseudoephedrine, whereas the levorotating (−)- or l- form is (1R,2R)-pseudoephedrine.
+The dextrorotary (+)- or d- enantiomer is (1S,2S)-pseudoephedrine, whereas the levorotatory (−)- or l- form is (1R,2R)-pseudoephedrine.

-In the outdated d/l system (+)-pseudoephedrine is also referred to as l-pseudoephedrine and (−)-pseudoephedrine as d-pseudoephedrine (in the Fischer projection then the phenyl ring is drawn at bottom).
+In the outdated d-/l- system, (+)-pseudoephedrine is also referred to as l-pseudoephedrine and (−)-pseudoephedrine as d-pseudoephedrine (in the Fischer projection, the phenyl ring is drawn at the bottom).

-Often the d/l system (with small caps) and the d/l system (with lower-case) are confused.
-The result is that the dextrorotary d-pseudoephedrine is wrongly named d-pseudoephedrine and the levorotary l-ephedrine (the diastereomer) wrongly l-ephedrine.
+Often the d-/l- system (with small caps) and the d-/l- system (with lower-case) are confused.
+The result is that the dextrorotatory d-pseudoephedrine is wrongly named d-pseudoephedrine and the levorotatory l-pseudoephedrine (the diastereomer) wrongly l-pseudoephedrine.

-The IUPAC names of the two enantiomers are (1S,2S)- respectively (1R,2R)-2-methylamino-1-phenylpropan-1-ol.
+The IUPAC names of the two enantiomers are (1S,2S)- and (1R,2R)- 2-methylamino-1-phenylpropan-1-ol, for the dextrorotatory and levorotatory enantiomers respectively.
 Synonyms for both are psi-ephedrine and threo-ephedrine.

-Pseudoephedrine is the INN of the (+)-form, when used as pharmaceutical substance.
+Pseudoephedrine is the INN of the (+)-/dextrorotatory form, when used as a pharmaceutical substance.